 Maintain an asset inventory management system

-Enable real-time communication between your maintenance techs and managers
+Enable mobile communication between your maintenance technicians and managers

 What it takes to become an industrial maintenance professional varies from industry to industry.
 However, most organizations hire for a broad range of skills.